SHOW ALL IMAGES

 Once the turnip cake has had at least 3-4 hours to cool in the fridge remove it from the pan.
 You might need to run a spatula or knife around the sides of the pan.
 Then flip the pan upside down and wiggle it out.

-Cut the turnip cake into 2 cm cubes, and pan fry it in
+Cut the turnip cake into 2 cm cubes, and pan-fry it in

-Frying Oil (to taste)
+Frying Oil (as needed)

-in a non-stick pan over medium heat.
+on a non-stick pan over medium heat.
 If you have extra bacon fat from browning the bacon, you can use some of that as well with a bit of oil!
 Pan fry them until they are brown and crispy.